 *The peak fare applies at peak travel times (Monday – Friday, from 4:30 a.m. to 9:30 a.m. and from 4:00 p.m. to 7:00 p.m.).
 The off-peak fare applies at other times of the day.

 You can purchase the Visitor Oyster Card from home

-For those of you who like to get everything organized before setting off on your vacation, the Visitor Oyster Card London is the perfect option.
-The card will be delivered to your home address, so you won’t have any formalities to deal with while you’re in London.
-That means you’ll be able to start your vacation the moment you step off the plane, and you’ll be spared the hassle of lining up for ages to purchase an Oyster Card.
+For those of you who prefer to have everything in order before setting off on your holiday, the Visitor Oyster Card London is the perfect pick.
+The card will be delivered to your door, so you won’t have any formalities to deal with while you’re in London.
+That means you’ll be able to start your holiday the moment you step off the plane, and you’ll be spared the hassle of lining up for ages to purchase an Oyster Card.

 The only difference is that you’ll only be able to load the card with a maximum of £50 instead of the usual £90.
 That’s because this type of card is classed as a visitor card.